The 6-strand braid group is CAT(0): Definitions and preliminaries

-\begin{dfn}[Linear lattice] If $V$ is an $(n-1)$-dimensional vector space over a division algebra, we will denote by $S(V)$ the rank $(n-1)$ lattice consisting of all vector subspaces of $V$, with the order given by inclusion.
-We call $S(V)$ the \emph{linear lattice} of $V$. \end{dfn}
+We are interested in one particular type of buildings namely the spherical buildings of type $A_n$.
+To see what they are recall that if $V$ is an $n$-dimensional vector space over a division algebra, the linear lattice $S(V)$ of $V$ is the rank $n$ lattice consisting of all vector subspaces of $V$, with the order given by inclusion.
+One can equip the simplicial realization of a building with a so called orthoscheme metric that will allow us to explicitly describe the standard CAT(1) metric on buildings of type $A$.